eagudio/ciaplu/README.md

 - condition: A value or class to match against.
 - handler: A function to execute if the condition is met.
 It can be synchronous or asynchronous.
 Chain multiple .with methods to handle different cases.
+### `.withType(classConstructor, handler)`
+Defines a condition that matches instances of a class:
+- classConstructor: The class to match.
+- handler: A function to execute when an instance of the class is matched.
+### `.when(condition, handler)`
+Defines a condition to match based on a function that returns a boolean or a promise:
+- condition: A function that returns true or false.
+- handler: A function to execute when the condition is met.
+### `.extracting(extractor)`
+Extracts a value from the matched input:
+- extractor: A function that takes the input value and returns a transformed result.
+### `.performing(matcher)`
+Changes the matcher to be applied from that point forward:
+- matcher: A function that determines how subsequent matching will be applied.
+### `matchingAll()`
+Executes all handlers that match the condition.
+Useful for cases where you want to handle multiple matches.
+### `matchingFirst()`
+Executes only the first handler that matches the condition.
+Useful for cases where you only need to handle the first match.
+### `returningAll()`
+Returns an array of results when using `matchingAll()`, allowing you to capture all matched values.
+### `returningLast()`
+Returns only the last matched value when using `matchingFirst()`, capturing only the final result.
 ### `.otherwise(handler)`
 Defines a fallback handler to execute if no conditions match:
 - handler: A function to execute as a fallback.
 It can be synchronous or asynchronous.
 ### `.resolve()`
 Executes the first matching handler and returns its result.
 If no condition matches:
 - if an `.otherwise(handler)` is defined, it executes the fallback handler and returns its result.
 - if no fallback is defined, it returns `null`.
 ## Contributing